notCactus/PokeIdle/README.md

 So far you're able to create an account using Firebase Authentication.
 You can pick a starter Pokémon, once a starter has been picked and you have chosen a username, you can start the game.
 As soon as the game has been started you will be taken to a view.
 This view is an overview of you and your pokémon.
 While having the game turned on you and your pokémon start to passevily gain experience points.

 As for gameplay; there is a view consisting of quets you can send you pokemon to.
 You pick a quest, then a roster from your pokémon, and finally you send them away.
 The quest has a timer, once the timer is done, your pokemon will be sent back, you and your pokemon will have lost health.

-## Planned features
-#### Finish the shop
-User should be able to, buy and use items bought from the shop and the buyable pokemon should vary.
-#### User session
-Make sure once the user has signed in, the user keeps being signed and all user related data is stored.
-#### Update database
-The database should be updated with all changes to the user during the usage of the app.
-#### Add UI and improve layout
-Add proper UI and improve the layout
-#### Drag and drop sorting of pokemon
-Drag and drop the pokemon in the roster or pc to sort them.
-#### Improve sign in and sign out flow.
-Improve sign in and sign out flow.

 ## Technologies
 #### Framework